How large is the Sons of The American Legion (SAL)?

 Can we get awards for selling CWF items?

-- Garland R. Murphy, Jr. Award - for the Detachment with the highest $$ donations
+-Garland R. Murphy, Jr. Award, for the detachment with the highest money donations

-Are girls or women eligible to join the Sons?
+Are girls or women eligible to join the SAL?

-You should check with someone at The American Legion Post nearest you.
-There is a good chance that Post will have its own Squadron of the Sons.
-If not, someone at the Post should be able to tell you where to find a Squadron near you.
-If not, contact the S.A.L.
-National Headquarters for information about finding a nearby Squadron.
+You should check with someone at the American Legion Post nearest you.
+There is a good chance that post will have its own SAL squadron.
+If not, contact SAL National Headquarters for information about finding a nearby squadron.

 I am a member of The American Legion.
-Can I also belong to the Sons?
+Can I also belong to the SAL?

 Yes!
-Many veterans who are eligible for membership in The American Legion are also eligible to join the Sons.
-They are very much welcome to belong to both organizations.
+Many veterans who are eligible for membership in The American Legion are also eligible to join the SAL.
 We call these individuals dual members.
-They are quite often an important link between the Sons and The Legion Post in their home towns.
+They are quite often an important link between the SAL and the American Legion Post in their hometowns.

-How much does it cost to belong to the Sons?
+How much does it cost to belong to the SAL?

 I am moving to a new town and want to transfer my membership there.
 How do I get a new card?

-Not really.
-Squadrons that want to honor an individual with an honorary membership must take care of renewing that individual's membership annually.
+No, Squadrons that want to honor an individual with an honorary membership must take care of renewing that individual's membership annually.
 There is no way to pre-pay for future years' memberships.
 Also, there is no program for an individual to make a lump-sum payment that will cover his membership for the rest of his life.
-In these respects, the Sons is quite different from its parent.

-Can an S.A.L. member sign up a new Legion member and vice versa?
+Can an SAL member sign up a new American Legion member and vice versa?

 How can I become more involved in assisting with veterans' issues in my community?

-The American Legion elects individuals to serve as Service Officers at the local, District, state and national levels.
-There are many established Legion programs to assist veterans.
-Contact a Legion Service Officer in your area and find out where your assistance might be needed.
+The American Legion elects individuals to serve as service officers at the local, district, state and national levels.
+There are many established American Legion programs to assist veterans.
+Contact an American Legion service officer in your area and find out where your assistance might be needed.

 What is the National Update?